djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/README.md

 ### Architecture Components

 - **HR Agent and App (IBM watsonx Orchestrate)**: The HR agent acts as the central orchestrator, managing user interactions and delegating tasks to appropriate skills in the HR App.
-It uses the AI Agent Configurator and Skill Studio to define task flows.

-- **HR App:** A collection of reusable skills powered by OpenAPI and metadata descriptions.
-Each skill is designed to perform a specific HR-related task, such as:
+- **HR App:** A collection of reusable tools, RAG agent powered by OpenAPI and metadata descriptions.
+Each tool is designed to perform a specific HR-related task, such as:
 Checking time-off balances
 Submitting time-off requests
 Updating personal details (business title, home address)

+RAG Agent retrieves relevant information from documents to answer user queries

 - **Human Capital Management (HCM) System**: The HR app communicates with the underlying HCM system to fetch or update employee data, ensuring real-time synchronization and accuracy.

-- **Agent Lab (IBM watsonx.ai)**: The Agent Lab houses advanced AI capabilities, including:
-Web search and crawling tools for fetching external HR-related content or policies.
-Reasoning agents to understand employee queries contextually and provide accurate guidance.

 ## 🎥 Demo